Information and Login

 Formation

 The formation strength is used in calculation of weight on bit (WOB) for a given rate of penetration (ROP).
 Formation strength is given by the unconfined compressive strength (UCS) as a function of depth.
 If no UCS values are entered, a default value of 100 is chosen in the simulation.
+Formation permeability, formation porosity, and formation fluid composition (gas – water ratio) is also specified in this editor.

 Rig

 The Rig editor is where you can change input parameters for the different equipment that are affecting the fluid flow and drill string dynamics.
 When you hover over the figure, you can see which components are editable.
 Click on one of them (or click the Edit button) to open the input table to make any changes.
-Note that entering the traveling block weight is optional.

 Versioning

 Earlier versions of a configuration are stored and locked but can be used to generate new simulations.
 When a version is locked, it means that it has simulations associated to it, and therefore needs to be kept for reference.
 To keep track of the history of your configuration and the associated simulations, please navigate to the sidebar in your configuration view.
 You may need to expand this sidebar by pressing the expand button in order to see the versions.
 In the sidebar you can view earlier versions and create new simulations on them.
 However, if you want to edit an old (locked) version, you are asked to create a copy before you can edit.
-Locked configurations are indicated with a blue background color and a text field;
+Locked configurations are indicated with a blue background color and a text field.

 Simulation

 A simulation in OpenLab can only be done after a configuration has been made.
 Every simulation is based on a distinct configuration.
 A simulation can be run from a web browser or from any other interface which can connect to the OpenLab web API.
 This section is about simulations in the web browser.
-Later in this document we will guide you through the setup for simulations from Matlab and Python.
+Later in this document we will guide you through how to the setup for simulations from Matlab and Python.

 Interactive